Copyright: G J Wright 2018

-Although I did not know it at the time, the aircraft had something of a reputation and several had been lost both in RAF service and civilian roles.
+Although I did not know it at the time, the aircraft had something of a reputation.
+Several had been lost both in RAF service and civilian roles.
 With a crew of two and a maximum speed of about 140 knots, the aircraft had a range of just over 600 miles and could carry one ton of freight.
-With everything deployed, large flaps, leading edge slats, for STOL, it was a sight to behold.
+With everything deployed, large flaps, leading-edge slats, for STOL, it was a sight to behold.

-Arriving at Malindi Airport, again courtesy of the Airwing, I found the ground crew awaiting the return of the Twin Pin from its last sortie of the day.
-I decided to wait and meet the aircrew who turned out to be two Flight Lieutenants, one the pilot and the other the navigator co-pilot.
+Arriving at Malindi Airport, again courtesy of the Airwing, I found the ground crew awaiting the Twin Pin’s return from its last sortie of the day.
+I decided to wait and meet the aircrew, who turned out to be two Flight Lieutenants, one the pilot and the other the navigator co-pilot.
 I hitched a ride with them to the Sinbad Hotel, booked in, had a shower and changed.
-Over dinner, and libations from their NAAFI stock, I heard of their problems with the maps issued and the lack of certainty that they were hitting the right DZ.
+Over dinner and libations from their NAAFI stock, I heard of their problems with the maps issued and the lack of certainty that they were hitting the correct DZ.

-The next morning at the airport I found the RASC boys loading the aircraft in preparation for the first sortie.
-The maize meal was loosely contained in two sacks so that if the inner one burst on impact the meal would be contained in the second.
+The following day at the airport, I found the RASC boys loading the aircraft in preparation for the first sortie.
+The maise meal was loosely contained in two sacks so that if the inner one burst on impact, the meal would be contained in the second.
 The load, about one ton, was stacked and secured under the main spar leaving only a narrow space between the top and the upper fuselage.
-Finally, all was ready and the crew had done their checks and we were ready to go.
+Finally, all was ready, and the crew had done their checks, and we were ready to go.
 I asked where I should sit for take-off and was told to please myself.
 So, I stood in the doorway of the cockpit bulkhead and watched the take-off.

-I was amused to see that once the aircraft was levelled out and trimmed, the pilot settled back with a paperback and the navigator retired to the fuselage, presumably for some shut-eye.
-On one later trip whilst I was asking questions about the aircraft, the pilot flipped a few switches and said, ‘’you have the machine’’.
-After weaving about rather erratically with too much control input, I finally had the aircraft flying straight and level.
-The pilot lifted his eyes from his book and said “well done”.
+I was amused to see that once the aircraft was levelled out and trimmed, the pilot settled back with a paperback, and the navigator retired to the fuselage, presumably for some shut-eye.
+On one later trip, whilst I was asking questions about the aircraft, the pilot flipped a few switches and said, ‘’you have the machine’’.
+After weaving about somewhat erratically with too much control input, I finally had the aircraft flying straight and level.
+The pilot lifted his eyes from his book and said, “well done”.

-At another village we were met by a delegation of Orma who were demanding supplies of rice since their religion did not allow them to eat maize meal.
-One of our number uncharitably commented that if they were hungry they would eat what was delivered.
-I suspected that there was more to it than that as, like many nomadic tribes, their diet consisted of meat, and milk mixed with blood.
+At another village, we were met by a delegation of Orma.
+They were demanding supplies of rice since their religion did not allow them to eat maise meal.
+One of our number uncharitably commented that if they were hungry, they would eat what was delivered.
+I suspected that there was more to it than that; like many nomadic tribes, their diet consisted of meat and milk mixed with blood.
 Rather more a matter of heshima, or prestige.

-A few days later I was driving out to Malindi airfield one morning when I met an African dancing about in the middle of the road.
+A few days later, I was driving out to Malindi airfield one morning when I met an African dancing about in the middle of the road.
 I was inclined to drive past him as this kind of behaviour was not uncommon, but there was something about his demeanour that induced me to stop. ‘’Ndege imeanguka’’, he said in rough Swahili, ‘’The bird has fallen’’.
-I Knew that the only early start was to be by the Army in the Alouette and so fearing the worst I perched the informant on the wing of the Land Rover and he directed me through the bush to the scene.
+I knew that the only early start was to be by the Army in the Alouette, and so fearing the worst, I perched the informant on the wing of the Land Rover.
+He directed me through the bush to the scene.
 We arrived at the site and found the helicopter apparently intact with the pilot, his mechanic and a Daily Nation reporter standing despondently nearby.
 No one was hurt.
-It seemed that he had had a flame-out and did not have time to set-up for auto rotate which resulted in a heavy landing.
-Closer examination revealed the extent of the damage, among other things, the main rotor had clipped the tail rotor, the skids were bent outward, together with other damage.
+It seemed that he had had a flame-out and did not have time to set up for auto-rotate, which resulted in a heavy landing.
+Closer examination revealed the extent of the damage; among other things, the main rotor had clipped the tail rotor, the skids were bent outward, together with other damage.
 The machine was flown back to Nairobi in a Beverly in pieces, apparently a write-off.

 About the same time, we were all in the Twin Pin about to start the engines.
-The right-hand engine started okay, but the left misfired and belched a huge cloud of flame at which the African standing by with a CO2 extinguisher inserted the nozzle into the front of the cowling and released the gas. ‘’Phew’’ said the pilot, ’if that engine had fired he would have been minced’’.
-Whilst this was going on the navigator leapt from his seat, pushed me aside, clambered over the load and ran — “He was once in a plane that crashed and burned’’, said the pilot.
+The right-hand engine started okay, but the left misfired and belched a huge cloud of flame.
+The African standing by with a CO2 extinguisher inserted the nozzle into the front of the cowling and released the gas. ‘’Phew’’ said the pilot, ’if that engine had fired, he would have been minced’’.
+Whilst this was going on, the navigator leapt from his seat, pushed me aside, clambered over the load and ran — “He was once in a plane that crashed and burned’’, said the pilot.

-On one sortie up the Tana River we set up for an approach to the drop zone and everything looked normal.
-Flying slow and low demands concentration on the part of the pilot and so perhaps he could be forgiven for not noticing a pole that had been erected on the edge of the DZ.
+On one sortie up the Tana River, we set up to approach the drop zone, and everything looked normal.
+Flying slow and low demands concentration on the part of the pilot.
+Perhaps he could be forgiven for not noticing a pole that had been erected on the edge of the DZ.
 It was a tall, slender pole with a piece of ribbon or cloth tied to the top, a thoughtful wind direction indicator.
 It hit the outer wing on the right side.
-As we pulled up in preparation for the next drop I commented on the pole to the pilot.
+As we pulled up in preparation for the next drop, I commented on the pole to the pilot.
 He immediately cleaned up the aircraft and climbed out.
-When we reached a suitable safe altitude, the aircrew spent some time examining the wing and concluded that there had been no damage, at least none that was visible.
+When we reached a suitable safe altitude, the aircrew spent some time examining the wing.
+They concluded that there had been no damage, at least none that was visible.
 We completed the drop taking care to avoid the ‘windsock’ and headed for base.

 So, I returned to my hardship station at Kilifi to await the next disruption.
 This turned out to be another hardship posting to Lamu to receive restrictees from the Central Province Milltown operation.